-In the summer of 2015, Centre is offering several options for study around the world.
+In the summer of 2016, Centre is offering several options for study around the world.
 As we do each summer, we offer a program in Strasbourg that runs for three weeks immediately following Commencement.
-Other summer offerings include a program in Barbados, an archaeological dig in Israel, and more.
+Other summer offerings include a program in Barbados, a Holocaust Travel Seminar, and more.

-Centre faculty will also lead students to Costa Rica and Turkey in Kentucky Institute for International Studies (K.I.I.S.) programs.
+Centre faculty member Genny Ballard will also lead students to Costa Rica for a Kentucky Institute for International Studies (K.I.I.S.) program.
 And there are more than 20 additional K.I.I.S. programs in North and South America, Europe, Africa, and Asia.

 France: Early Summer Strasbourg Program

-Students are introduced to Strasbourg, Alsace, France, and the European Union while living in Centre’s Strasbourg apartments and exploring the city and region.
-Class excursions take students across the Rhine River to Germany and to the nearby Vosges Mountains in Alsace.
+Students are introduced to Strasbourg, Alsace, France, Germany (across the Rhine River), and the European Union while living in Centre’s Strasbourg apartments and exploring the city and region.
+Students will work to understand monuments, memorial, museums, and a novel as expressions of collective memory.
 Students with no French will have some “survival French” at the beginning of the course.
 The second weekend, from Thursday through Sunday, is free for individual travel in Europe; students spend the last three nights of the course in Paris.
-Like all study abroad courses at Centre, this course must be taken for a letter grade.
 Course requirements include readings on the history and culture of Strasbourg, Alsace, and France, as well as in-class quizzes and a final reflection paper.
-This option is not available to French majors or students who have studied or plan to study for a semester in Strasbourg.
-Directed by Prof. Mark Rasmussen.
-More information will be available at 7:30 p.m. on Monday, January 12, in the Davidson Room in Old Carnegie.
-You must get permission from Dr. Reigelman in the Center for Global Citizenship before making a non-refundable $500 deposit on January 19.
-The land-only cost of the course is $1250, with the remaining $750 due March 30.
-The cost including air travel is $2900, with $1150 due March 30 and the remaining $1150 due April 27.
+More information will be available at 7:30 p.m. on Monday, January 18, in the Davidson lounge in Old Carnegie.
+You must get permission from Dr. Reigelman in the Center for Global Citizenship before making a non-refundable $500 deposit by Monday, January 25,, to hold your spot.
+The land-only cost of the course is $1800: $500 deposit due by Monday, January 25, and the remaining $1300 due on Tuesday, April 5.
+The cost including air travel is $2900: $500 deposit on January 25, $1200 on Tuesday April 5, and $1200 on Tuesday, May 3.

 Barbados: Research in Primate Behavior